Dar-ya218/Dar-ya218/README.md

 - 📫 How to reach me **dasharoura13465@gmail.com**

-- ⚡ Fun fact **I'm good team player and can or can work by me self, decisive, , I love challenge and have a very good communication skills.**
+- ⚡ Fun fact **I'm good team player and can work by me self, decisive.
+I love challenge and have a very good communication skills.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">